-Media Access Score: 7 Brexit referendum campaign of 2015 and the ensuing political quarrels.
+Media Access Score: 7 some newspaper groups that are prominent in national political life, visible once more during the Brexit referendum campaign of 2015 and the ensuing political quarrels.
 There is therefore a marked imbalance between print and broadcast.

 In general elections, British, Irish and qualifying citizens of Commonwealth countries can vote.
 In local and devolved parliament/assembly elections, EU citizens resident in the United Kingdom can also vote.
 Entitlement to vote thus extends beyond British citizenship.
 However, the aforementioned nationalities can vote only if they have leave to remain in the United Kingdom.